Adding a new offline store

 = "feast_custom_offline_store.file.CustomFileOfflineStore"

-This configuration can be specified in the feature_store.yaml as follows:
+This configuration can be specified in the `feature_store.yaml` as follows:

 type: feast_custom_offline_store.file.CustomFileOfflineStore

-This configuration information is available to the methods of the OfflineStore, via theconfig: RepoConfig parameter which is passed into the methods of the OfflineStore interface, specifically at the config.offline_store field of the config parameter.
+This configuration information is available to the methods of the OfflineStore, via the`config: RepoConfig` parameter which is passed into the methods of the OfflineStore interface, specifically at the `config.offline_store` field of the `config` parameter.

 def get_historical_features(self,